 - Wrist splinting.
 A splint that holds the wrist still while you sleep can help relieve nighttime symptoms of tingling and numbness.
-Even though you only wear the splint at night, it can also help prevent daytime symptoms.
-Nighttime splinting may be a good option if you're pregnant because it does not involve the use of any medications to be effective.
+Even though you only wear the splint at night, it also can help prevent daytime symptoms.
+Nighttime splinting may be a good option if you're pregnant because it does not involve the use of any medicines to be effective.

 Nonsteroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs, such as ibuprofen (Advil, Motrin IB, others), may help relieve pain from carpal tunnel syndrome in the short term.

-There isn't evidence, however, that these drugs improve carpal tunnel syndrome.
+There isn't evidence, however, that these medicines improve carpal tunnel syndrome.

 Corticosteroids.
-Your provider may inject the carpal tunnel with a corticosteroid such as cortisone to relieve pain.
-Sometimes the provider uses an ultrasound to guide these injections.
+Your healthcare professional may inject the carpal tunnel with a corticosteroid medicine such as cortisone to relieve pain.
+Sometimes an ultrasound is used to guide these injections.

 Corticosteroids decrease inflammation and swelling, which relieves pressure on the median nerve.
 Oral corticosteroids aren't considered as effective as corticosteroid injections for treating carpal tunnel syndrome.

 If carpal tunnel syndrome is caused by rheumatoid arthritis or another inflammatory arthritis, then treating the arthritis may reduce symptoms of carpal tunnel syndrome.
-However, this is unproved.
+However, this has not been proved by research.

 Surgery may be appropriate if symptoms are severe or don't respond to other treatments.